docsforadobe/premiere-plugin-guide/docs/recorders/recorders.rst

 A recorder can only capture to a single filetype.
 To capture to several filetypes, provide several recorders.

-If you've never developed a recorder before, you can skip the What's New sections, and go directly to Getting Started.
+If you've never developed a recorder before, you can skip :ref:`recorders/whats-new`, and go directly to :ref:`recorders/getting-started`.